 In the above example, the descriptive language (baby pink…trembled…) in conjunction with a simile (…like the small hands of a frightened child) develop imagery that appeals to the reader’s sense of sight—you can visualize the fluttering petals with the help of figurative language.

-Note: If you struggle with these concepts, look into our ELA courses!
-Each course has a thorough lesson and many practice questions about figurative language, which can help you understand literary devices and set you up for success.
+Note: If you struggle with understanding these concepts, look into our ELA courses!
+Each course has a thorough lesson and dozens of practice questions about figurative language, which can help you understand literary devices and set you up for poetic and literary success.

 1. “[I wandered lonely as a Cloud]” by William Wordsworth